It Took Me Years to Afford a Tall Van. Now, I’ve Rounded Up the Best Campervans You Can Stand Up In.

 4WD vs. 2WD: 2WD (rear) and 4WD options

-As far as height goes, you need to buy the 2500 series, which offers up to 6.5′ of interior clearance.
+As far as height goes, you need to buy the 2500 or 3500 series, which offers up to 6.5′ of interior clearance.
 Better yet, this van has the option of using diesel fuel, meaning that you can save money on travel costs when going long distances.

 Because this van is made by Mercedes, you know that the ride will be smooth and comfortable.
 The engine is powerful and can help you get up steep hills and semi-rugged terrain.